How much does muscle band increase?

 Named for their properties under a polarized light microscope.
 An A-band contains the entire length of a single thick filament.
 The anisotropic band contains both thick and thin filaments.
 Within the A-band is a paler region called the H-zone (from the German “heller”, brighter).
-You may like this Will there be another Men in Black?

 Do smooth muscles have I bands?

 Smooth muscle does not have striations because it is arranged differently than skeletal muscle.
 The arrangement does not produce dark bands in the cells, but the same motor proteins (actin and myosin) are used.